Group of Personal Friends: Presidential protection

 The assassination of General René Schneider in 1970 led Allende to decide to keep the GAP mobilized as a praetorian guard following his inauguration.
-It was reasoned that if the political right were willing to kill even high-ranking Chilean Army officers they would not hesitate to assassinate the president himself and Allende could not rely on the PDI and carabineros alone for protection, but needed the support of persons personally loyal to him.
+It was reasoned that if the political right were willing to kill even high-ranking Chilean Army officers, they would not hesitate to assassinate the president himself, and Allende could not rely on the PDI and carabineros alone for protection, but needed the support of persons personally loyal to him.

-On one of Allende's first public appearances after his inauguration, a Chilean journalist inquired of the president who the armed men were accompanying him, to which Allende replied "a group of personal friends", giving the group the moniker from which it would thereafter be known.
-During the 1971 visit of Fidel Castro to Chile, Cuban protection officers brought with them an unusually large arsenal including RPG-7s and AK-47s, leaving almost the entire quantity behind in Chile for the previously pistol-equipped GAP.
+On one of Allende's first public appearances after his inauguration, a Chilean journalist inquired of the president who the armed men accompanying him were, to which Allende replied, "a group of personal friends", giving the group the moniker from which it would thereafter be known.
+During the 1971 visit of Fidel Castro to Chile, Cuban protection officers brought with them an unusually large arsenal, including RPG-7s and AK-47s, leaving almost the entire quantity behind in Chile for the previously pistol-equipped GAP.

 Allende came to rely on the GAP as his principal protective force, despite the organization having no formal legal status; in 1974 testimony to the United States House of Representatives, Hermógenes Pérez de Arce Ibieta contended GAP "was illegal", a point, he said, was "many times represented, fruitlessly, to Allende".
-GAP leveraged its hybrid status to conduct reconnaissance and intelligence-gathering in Chile under the pretense of presidential protection but with information actually being collected for the benefit of MIR paramilitary operations against the political right-wing.
-However, a 1972 operation in Curimon, in which intoxicated GAP personnel fumbled their mission to locate the whereabouts of Arturo Marshall—an ex-Chilean soldier purported to be working as a United States-linked assassin—made Chilean military intelligence aware of the use of GAP in this manner.
+GAP leveraged its hybrid status to conduct reconnaissance and intelligence-gathering in Chile under the pretense of presidential protection, but with information actually being collected for the benefit of MIR paramilitary operations against the political right-wing.
+However, a 1972 operation in Curimon, in which intoxicated GAP personnel fumbled their mission to locate the whereabouts of Arturo Marshall, an ex-Chilean soldier purported to be working as a United States-linked assassin, made Chilean military intelligence aware of the use of GAP in this manner.
 This led to the disentanglement of the GAP from MIR, which was put under the formal control of the ruling Socialist Party, leading to the resignation or dismissal of many of the MIR members of the GAP.